Why Containment Is Important In Mold Removal

 What Does Mold Need To Grow?

 Mold reproduces by spores that are invisible to the naked eye.
 Mold spores can survive really dry conditions that do not typically support the growth of mold.
-Even after water damage has been dried and cleaned up, there can be unknown mold spores present, just waiting for the right conditions to grow.
+Even after cleaning and drying water damage, unknown mold spores might still be present, just waiting for the right conditions to grow.

 Mold spores need three things to grow: a food source, moisture, and time.
 Food sources for indoor mold include wood, drywall, insulation, and dust.
 The moisture for mold to grow indoors often comes from leaks or floods.
 With food and moisture present, mold growth can begin within 24 hours.
 This is why timing is so critical in mold cleanup.